yantology/generatecv/docs/examples.md

     print(f"An unexpected error occurred: {e}")
 ```

-## Generating from a YAML File
+## Working with Custom YAML Files

-`generatecv` can load CV data from a YAML file.
+Beyond the example template, you can create completely custom YAML files. `generatecv` can load CV data from any properly structured YAML file.

 **1. Create your YAML data file (e.g., `my_cv_data.yaml`):**